fingo/spata/readme.md

   .add[BigDecimal]("price", MinValidator(0.01))
   .add[String]("currency", LengthValidator(3))
 ```
-Records which do not pass provided schema validators render the result invalid, as in case of wrong type.
+Records which do not pass the provided schema validators render the result invalid, as in the case of a wrong type.

-It is possible to provide may validators for each field.
+It is possible to provide multiple validators for each field.
-The validation process for a field is stopped on first failing validator.
+The validation process for a field is stopped on the first failing validator.
 The order of running validators is not specified.
 Nevertheless, the validation is run independently for each field defined by the schema.
 The returned `InvalidRecord` contains error information from all incorrect fields.

 The validators are defined in terms of typed (already correctly parsed) values.
-A bunch of typical ones is provided as part of `info.fingo.spata.schema.validator` package.
+A bunch of typical ones are available as part of `info.fingo.spata.schema.validator` package.
-Additional may be provided by implementing the `schema.validator.Validator` trait.
+Additional ones may be provided by implementing the `schema.validator.Validator` trait.

 ### Error handling